-What Can a Handyman Do in Lacey, Washington?
+What Can a Handyman Do Without a License in Lacey, Washington?

 In Lacey (Thurston County), anyone doing construction/repair work for others generally must be registered with the Washington State Department of Labor & Industries (L&I) as a contractor—Washington does not have a broad “handyman” dollar-threshold exemption from contractor registration.
 In addition, you typically need a Washington State business license (via the Dept. of Revenue’s Business Licensing Service) and a City of Lacey business license endorsement; trade work like electrical/plumbing requires separate state certifications/licenses regardless of contractor registration.